 We are at an early stage of development for all of our product candidates including AVR-RD-01, AVR-RD-04 and AVR-RD-02.
-Our product candidate AVR-RD-01 has been administered to only five patients in an ongoing investigator-sponsored Phase 1 clinical trial and to four patients in our ongoing Phase 2 clinical trial, and AVR-RD-04 has been administered to only one patient in the ongoing investigator-sponsored Phase 1/2 clinical.
-Although patient enrollment has commenced for our Phase 1/2 clinical trial of AVR-RD-02, we do not expect to dose the first patient until the second quarter of 2020, which timing could be delayed as a result of the ongoing COVID-19 pandemic or the other risks described in these Risk Factors.
-These ongoing clinical trials must be completed, as well as potentially additional pivotal clinical trials in order to obtain FDA approval to market these product candidates.
+Our product candidate AVR-RD-01 has been administered to only five patients in an ongoing investigator-sponsored Phase 1 clinical trial and to four patients in our ongoing Phase 2 clinical trial, AVR-RD-04 has been administered to only two patients in the ongoing investigator-sponsored Phase 1/2 clinical, and AVR-RD-02 has been administered to only one patient in the ongoing Phase 1/2 clinical trial.
+Our AVR-RD-5 product candidate, while expected to be studied in an investigator-sponsored clinical trial commencing in the second half of 2021, has not been administered to any patients.
+Our ongoing clinical trials, as well as potentially additional pivotal clinical trials, must be completed in order to obtain FDA approval to market these product candidates.
 We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.

 Carrying out later-stage clinical trials is a complicated and lengthy process, and we do not expect that all data from patients participating in the clinical trials will be relevant or meaningful.
 For example, the primary efficacy endpoint of our Phase 2 clinical trial of AVR-RD-01 is the change, from baseline to one year post-treatment with AVR-RD-01, in the average number of Gb3 inclusions per PTC, as measured in a patient kidney biopsy.
 The second patient in the Phase 2 trial has an N215S genotype, which is associated with a late-onset cardiac variant phenotype and lower plasma lyso-Gb3 levels.
 This patient's cardiac variant phenotype does not typically result in Gb3 accumulation in the kidney and skin, and accordingly we do not expect that data obtained from this patient will have a meaningful impact on certain efficacy endpoints in our Phase 2 clinical trial, including kidney and skin biopsies.
 Nonetheless, there may be other important insights derived from data collected from this patient in the Phase 2 clinical trial.
+In addition, although a kidney biopsy was performed on the third patient in the Phase 2 clinical trial, as a result of human error in processing the biopsy sample at the external laboratory vendor, the kidney Gb3 inclusions could not be evaluated and will not be available.
+However, we expect to continue collecting other data from the third patient, including measures of kidney function such as estimated glomerular filtration rate and measured glomerular filtration rate.